Review of the floppy disk as a storage medium, and the USB replacement

 No red light flicker on insertion of USB stick

 Cannot initialize, USB stick may be incompatible.
-USB stick is either not making good contact in the plug, or the USB stick cannot be powered up due to initialization error
+USB stick is either not making good contact in the plug, or the USB stick cannot be powered up due to initialization error.
+Try formatting the stick FAT or FAT32.

-Red light is on all the time after insertion of USB stick.
+Red light is on all the time after insertion of USB stick, but no green light.
+Or red light blinks on and off with no green light.

-Red or green light is on all the time, period, and no stick is inserted.
+Red or green light is on all the time, from the moment of power up, never goes off, and no stick is inserted.

-Problem with the USB Floppy unit.
-Check your 34 pin data cable if its reversed; it is hard to tell because the red stripe and the writing on the motherboard may be both incorrect, and the best way would be to inspect your original drive before removal and identifying pin1 there.
-The USB Floppy unit may be damaged if it was plugged in reverse, although in many cases it can survive long enough and the customer can just reverse the cable the other way.
+The data cable may be backwards.
+Check your 34 pin data cable if its reversed; it is hard to tell because the red stripe and the writing on your machine's motherboard may be both incorrect (red stripe is supposed to mean pin 1 but sometimes its not!) and the best way would be to inspect your original drive before removal and identifying pin 1 from there.
+The USB Floppy unit may be damaged if it was plugged in reverse, although its been many years since any of them failed this way and the customer can just reverse the cable.

 Green light never comes on during a floppy read operation.

 Dipswitch 5 may be at an incorrect setting.
-Switch it to the opposite side, cycle power, and try again.
+This controls the drive between drive A and drive B. Switch it to the opposite side, cycle power to machine, and try again.
 Check 34 pin cable if its unplugged.
-If you have an IBM, then you may need an SW, or vice-versa.
-If you have an SWF machine, you need a modified IBM unit.
+If you suspect you have an older drive, then you may need an SY model.
+If you have an SWF machine with a graphical screen, you may need a modified IBM unit.
+Dipswitch 5 OFF is drive B and actually the standard for PCs; ON (for drive A) is more common in machinery.

-Green light comes on during floppy read operation, but red light does not.
+Green light comes on during floppy read command, but red light does not.

-No USB stick is loaded, or recognized.
+No USB stick is loaded, or USB stick not recognized.
 Reformat stick if not done so already, or try a different stick.
-Re-plug stick into the USB Floppy.
+Or try re-plugging stick into the USB Floppy.

 Green light and red light comes on during floppy operation, but floppy errors.

 Check USB stick that it is formatted properly and there are valid files loaded.
-Change the USB Floppy dipswitch combination DSW1-4 and DSW7-8, as per above table, if not already done so correctly.
+Change the USB Floppy dipswitch combination DSW1-4 and DSW7-8, as per above table or by our support techs.
+Perhaps it is not set correctly.

 Be sure that your total size of files do not exceed what your unit is set for, either 720kb or 1.44mb.
 The USB Floppy will add files in the order it sees them in the FAT16 directory list, which is not usually the order that Windows will display them, and it will add files until the limit.
 Single files that are too large are ignored, and subdirectory contents are secondary to main directory contents.